erizov/Professor/semester_04/lecture_20_monitoring_observability/log_aggregation/univer.en.md

 ## Algorithm Definition

-Log Aggregation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Log Aggregation is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Log Aggregation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Log Aggregation works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security